Background pattern

 • Liver function tests: increased transaminase values.

-Inform your doctor if you are about to undergo a clinical analysis and are taking or have recently taken ibuprofeno.
+Inform your doctor if you are going to undergo a clinical analysis and are taking or have recently taken ibuprofen.

-Taking Ibuprofeno Pharmex with Food and Beverages:
+Taking Ibuprofeno Pharmex with Food and Drinks

 Pregnancy, Fertility, and Breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-In the third trimester, ibuprofen administration is contraindicated.
+In the third trimester, the administration of ibuprofen is contraindicated.

-For women of childbearing age, it is essential to consider that ibuprofen-type medications have been associated with a decrease in the ability to conceive.
+For women of childbearing age, it should be taken into account that medications like ibuprofen have been associated with a decrease in fertility.

 Consult your doctor or pharmacist before using any medication.

-Do not take ibuprofeno during pregnancy, especially during the third trimester.
+Do not take ibuprofen during pregnancy, especially during the third trimester.

-Although only small amounts of the medication pass into breast milk, it is recommended not to take ibuprofeno for extended periods during breastfeeding.
+Although only small amounts of the medication pass into breast milk, it is recommended not to take ibuprofen for prolonged periods during breastfeeding.

 Therefore, if you become pregnant or are breastfeeding, consult your doctor.

-Driving and Operating Machinery
+Driving and Using Machines

-If you experience dizziness, vertigo, visual disturbances, or other symptoms while taking this medication, do not drive or operate hazardous machinery.
+If you experience dizziness, vertigo, vision changes, or other symptoms while taking this medication, you should not drive or use hazardous machinery.

-Ibuprofeno Pharmex contains lactose
+Ibuprofeno Pharmex contains Lactose

 This medication contains lactose.
-If your doctor has indicated that you have a lactose intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 Infections

-3. How to Take Ibuprofeno Pharmex
+3. How to take Ibuprofeno Pharmex

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Remember to take your medication.

-The most effective dose should be used for the shortest duration necessary to relieve symptoms.
-If you have an infection, consult a doctor immediately if symptoms (such as fever and pain) persist or worsen (see section 2).
+The lowest effective dose should be used for the shortest time necessary to relieve symptoms.
+If you have an infection, consult a doctor without delay if symptoms (such as fever and pain) persist or worsen (see section 2).

 Adults and adolescents:

-In adults and adolescents from 14 to 18 years, the recommended dose is one tablet (600 mg of ibuprofen) every 6 to 8 hours, depending on the intensity of the condition and the response to treatment.
+In adults and adolescents from 14 to 18 years, the recommended dose is one tablet (600 mg of ibuprofen) every 6 to 8 hours, depending on the intensity of the condition and response to treatment.

 In some cases, higher doses may be required, but in any case, it is recommended not to exceed the maximum daily dose of 2400 mg in adults and 1600 mg in adolescents from 12 to 18 years.